BrandonXLF/email-auth/readme.txt

 Set the address and name emails are sent from along with the address replies should be sent to.

+== External services ==

+This plugin connects to an online list from [publicsuffix.org](https://publicsuffix.org/) to determine which organizational domain should be searched when obtaining DMARC DNS records.
+For example, if the domain wordpress.brandonfowler.me does not have a DMARC record, then brandonfowler.me will be checked for a DMARC record.
+No user information is sent when requesting the list and its usage is subject to the [Mozilla Public License Version 2.0](https://mozilla.org/MPL/2.0/).

 == Installation ==

 = Requirements =